Geoff’s Wedding

 I think it's just really inefficient.
 I guess.

-I just feel like we could solve that.
+It just feels like we could solve that.
 We could solve the cost.

 Who's we?
 Society.
-This guy's talking about batteries or the car.
+This guy's talking about batteries earlier in the car and hooks.

 Now it's helicopters.